 When cats are fully asleep, they do dream, which you’ve likely noticed with all those twitches and little noises they make.
 Deep sleep is critical for their bodies to regenerate themselves and help them to stay healthy, so although they don’t deep sleep as much as we humans do, it’s necessary for their survival.
 Cats over the age of seven reportedly sleep more, and those mature cats require more deep sleep to keep their bodies strong and healthy.

 Cat sleep cycle fact: Cats do progress from slow-wave sleep to REM sleep just as other mammals and humans do, but the time that they spend in each stage is much shorter.
 A cat will spend about 6 minutes in a REM cycle, as opposed to a human that will spend 90-120 minutes per night in REM sleep.

 Why Cats Sleep on You—Especially Your Head

 Okay, I will admit, not every cat does this.
 But some do.
 And when they do sleep on your head, they REALLY sleep on your head.
 Oddly enough, my Maine Coon mix, Mr. Purple, will do this, and with all that hair of his, it makes it a bit difficult to breathe, let alone sleep.
-But just as cat owners do, I let him do it because I love him and it makes him happy.
+But just as cat owners do, I let him do it because I love him, and it makes him happy.
 But do you know why cats sleep on your head?
 Well, there are two reasons, actually.
-The first reason being that this is the warmest part of your body where heat escapes from.
-And as well all know good and well, cats simply love to be warm.
+The first reason is that this is the warmest part of your body where heat escapes from.
+And as well all know good, and well, cats simply love to be warm.
 The second reason?
-Because cats do not like to be disturbed when they’re sleeping, and your head is much less likely to move versus your arms and legs.
-Some also speculate that your cat likes the smell of your shampoo, but I’m not to certain on that one…
+Because cats do not like to be disturbed when they’re sleeping, and your head is much less likely to move than your arms and legs.
+Some also speculate that your cat likes the smell of your shampoo, but I’m not too certain on that one…

 Why Do Cats Like To Sleep In Boxes?